 WaterBodies Model

 The water bodies model represents the thematic aspects and 3D geometry of rivers, canals, lakes, and basins.
 In LoD 2-4 water bodies are bounded by distinct thematic surfaces.
-These surfaces are the obligatory WaterSurface, defined as the boundary between water and air, the optional WaterGroundSurface, defined as the boundary between water and underground (e.g. DTM or floor of a 3D basin object), and zero or more WaterClosureSurfaces, defined as virtual boundaries between different water bodies or between water and the end of a modelled region (cf. Figure 25).
+These surfaces are the obligatory WaterSurface, defined as the boundary between water and air, the optional WaterGroundSurface, defined as the boundary between water and underground (e.g. DTM or floor of a 3D basin object), and zero or more WaterClosureSurfaces, defined as virtual boundaries between different water bodies or between water and the end of a modelled region (cf. Figure 25Fehler!
+Verweisquelle konnte nicht gefunden werden.).
 A dynamic element may be the WaterSurface to represent temporarily changing situations of tidal flats.